 In this latest release of XD or XD 23 or later, holding down the Command key or Alt on Windows and pressing the Arrow key is going to now grow the overall size of the object by one pixel at a time.

 So I'll hold down the Command key and I'm going to go ahead and hit that right arrow key again, watch in the Properties inspector how the width of the group of objects is now resizing by one pixel in size.

-If I hold the Shift key and the Command key on Mac and then again hit that right Arrow, it's going to grow the overall width of the group of objects to be larger and it's going to respect whatever the responsive resize behaviour is that I defined for that group.
-The resize behaviour is going to originate from the upper left hand corner of this group of objects.
+If I hold the Shift key and the Command key on Mac and then again hit that right Arrow, it's going to grow the overall width of the group of objects to be larger and it's going to respect whatever the responsive resize behavior is that I defined for that group.
+The resize behavior is going to originate from the upper left hand corner of this group of objects.

-So again, with Shift and Command keys held down, if I hit the down Arrow, it's going to grow the overall group size by 10 pixels and it's going to originate that resize behaviour from this upper left hand corner.
+So again, with Shift and Command keys held down, if I hit the down Arrow, it's going to grow the overall group size by 10 pixels and it's going to originate that resize behavior from this upper left hand corner.

 Now both nudge and nudge to resize are pretty handy but even more so with the new Align to Grid capability.
 I'm going to come here to my artboard and select it and in the Properties inspector and the grid area, I want to go ahead and enable a square grid.
 And, I'll click off.

 With that Grid now enabled, I'm going to come and select my object and let's zoom in a little bit more tightly.
 Let's say as I'm working, it's sitting a little bit between the grid lines in the design.

 The first thing I can do is if I want to move that object by 10 pixel increments, holding the Shift key and then that right Arrow key.
 Notice how the first time I make that move, the object moved to line up with the first grid line to the right of the design.